4.4 Inclusive programmes for young people

 On this page

-- National Drug Strategy 2021-2028 and the Action Plan 2021-2024 are the newest policy documents published by the Cyprus National Addictions Authority.
-Both documents focus on the provision of a) prevention policies, b) health-related services, and c) social support to young people and all citizens of the Republic of Cyprus.
-Also, both documents stress the need for young people to adopt healthy lifestyle, in order not to be excluded by the Cypriot society. Τhe Cyprus National Addictions Authority (Αρχή Αντιμετώπισης Εξαρτήσεων Κύπρουis also the coordinating body in the field of legal and illegal dependency substances and has been the evolution of the Anti-Drug Council since November 2017.
-In November 2020 the new National Drugs Policy and Alcohol Policy 2021-2028 was presented to the public; also, an Action Plan for the period of 2021-2024 was designed.
+Τhe Cyprus National Addictions Authority (Αρχή Αντιμετώπισης Εξαρτήσεων Κύπρου is the coordinating body in the field of legal and illegal dependency substances and has been the evolution of the Anti-Drug Council since November 2017.
+In November 2020, the new National Addictions Strategy 2021-2028 (“Eθνική Στρατηγική για την Αντιμετώπιση των Εξαρτήσεων”) was presented to the public and the Action Plan for the period of 2021-2024 (“Σχέδιο Δράσης 2021-2024”) was designed.
 The main aim of the new Policy is to safeguard young people’s right to have access in prevention, therapy and social support services.
+Also, both documents focus on the provision of a) prevention policies, b) health-related services, and c) social support to young people and all citizens of the Republic of Cyprus.
+Lastly, both documents stress the need for young people to adopt healthy lifestyle, in order not to be excluded by the Cypriot society.
 There are more than 30 public and other actors involved in the proposed programmes of the Cyprus National Addictions Authority, such as ministries, the Cyprus Police, the Youth Board of Cyprus, associations, trade unions, NGOs.
 Their role is to implement collectively the strategy.
 Also, the Cyprus National Addiction Authority has published a Guide on Social Reintegration Services (Οδηγός Υπηρεσιών Κοινωνικής Επανένταξης – available only in Greek).